If you are working from home with toddlers then you know how hard it is to manage kids while trying to get work done.

-If you get all your important tasks done when your toddler is sleeping then you will set yourself up for success for the workday.
+If you get all your important tasks done when your toddler is sleeping then you will set yourself up for success in the workday.

 When you wake up, go ahead and check your emails so you can get important announcements right away.

-But for the rest of your non-urgent emails, do not answer them right away, or else you’ll be swept away on other peoples’ agendas.
+But for the rest of your non-urgent emails, do not answer them right away, or else you’ll be swept away by other peoples’ agendas.

 Prioritize your work tasks by importance and do your best to work on important tasks when your toddlers are sleeping.